This is a feature request, not a bug.

 I would like the “replicated record” check to be disabled for scalar variables.
 Just this feature would reduce the number of spurious warning messages we get by thousands per experiment.

-#1 Updated by Heinz-Dieter Hollweg about 8 years ago
+#1 Updated by Heinz-Dieter Hollweg almost 9 years ago

 - Status changed from New to Resolved